anilgeorge04/chillwhere/README.md

 # Chill Where

-So you subscribed to Netflix, Amazon Prime, Disney, Hulu, Hotstar...alright alright...to a whole LOT of content!
+So you watch content on Netflix, Amazon Prime, Disney, Hotstar, YouTube and so on.

 You come across a movie or TV show you want to watch.
 Do you then go into each platform one by one to check which one has it?
 Sounds tedious.